-Today I wanted to share the World Allergy Organization’s (WAO) guidelines on cow’s milk allergy (CMA).
+Today I want to share the World Allergy Organization’s (WAO) latest guidelines for cow milk allergy (CMA).
 WAO is a leading source of allergy information worldwide for medical professionals and consumers.
-The WAO Diagnosis and Rationale for Action against Cow’s Milk Allergy (DRACMA) Guidelines were released in April 2010.
-They are open to the public, which is great.
+The WAO released the guidelines in April 2010.
+They are designed for healthcare professtionals, but open to the public, which is great.
 Feel free to review them by following the link.

 They may be best to share with your allergist, pediatric gastroenterologist, dietitian, or general pediatrician if your little one has been diagnosed with or is thought to have CMA.

 Keep in mind it is a large document (~100 pages…whoa!).It really does a great job at providing recommendations on the proper diagnostic tools needed for an accurate CMA diagnosis (as 50 – 90% of food allergy diagnoses are not actually food allergies).
 The WAO also provides information on amino acid-based formulas (AAFs), such as Neocate, and where the use of AAF products is best in the management plan of patients (e.g. Eosinophilic Esophagitis patients).